angular-demos/tooltips/README.md

 - Main is the bootstrap module that starts the demo.
 - Demo module handles the tooltip demonstration.
 - ToolTip module handles the UI components for tooltips.

+## How It Works

+Tool tip support is added by inserting the `<tooltips>` component in the `BodyComponent` located in the *Main* module.
+This `ToolTipsComponent` acts like a global service as it is *injected* via the dependency injector into child `[tooltip]` directives.

+### ToolTipsComponent

+This component handles the displaying of tool tips by using a `*ngFor` on a collection of `ToolTipPlacement` objects.
+This makes it easy to support either a single tool tip or multiple at once.

+### ToolTipDirective

+The `ToolTipDirective` handles the click events and calls the `add()` and `remove()` methods on `ToolTipsComponent` which is injected via the constructor.

+### ToolTipPlacement

+This is an *immutable* object that describes where a tool tip should be displayed, and what it the message is.

+### ToolTipMessageComponent

+This is the component that actually displays a tool tip message.
+It contains the logic for edge collisions with the browser.

 ## CSS and UX